 Hang loose with Honu (Turtles) at Kahaluu Beach, Hawaii

 Kahaluu Beach, close to the town of Kailua-Kona on the island of Hawaii, is renowned for honu (turtles).
-It’s sheltered bay with rocky tide pools provide easy access for visitors to view Hawaiian green sea turtles and high concentrations of tropical fish.
-With ample facilities including restrooms, picnic tables, beach pavilions and even a lifeguard on duty, this is one of the best places to snorkel on the Big Island.
+Its sheltered bay with rocky tide pools provide easy access for visitors to view Hawaiian green sea turtles and high concentrations of tropical fish.
+With ample facilities including restrooms, picnic tables, beach pavilions and even a lifeguard on duty, this is one of the best places to snorkel on the island of Hawaii.

 Don’t Miss: There are remnants of heiau (Hawaiian temples) and petroglyphs (rock carvings) within walking distance of Kahalulu Beach.